← back to 420kc.dev

 A RuneLite HiScores overhaul that grew into the foundation of a public PvM identity layer.
 Trust-sensitive community software with live adoption and product ops attached.

 Kill Clog brings boss kill counts, Collection Log progress, player lookup context, account-type rendering, and PvM flex data into a cleaner, more useful HiScores experience.
 It was designed around a simple product insight: OSRS players do not just want stats.
 They want context, progression, identity, and proof of the grind.
-The companion my.killclog surface turns those captures into public, shareable player pages.
+The public killclog.com profile surface turns those captures into shareable player and clan pages.

-product work: player research · feature prioritization · UX writing · community feedback loops · trust messaging · launch strategy · release management · retention analysis · public roadmap thinking
+product work: player research · feature prioritization · UX writing · launch · community feedback · release management

 technical work: Java · RuneLite SDK · TempleOSRS API · OSRS cache · async Collection Log capture · ironman badge rendering · custom RuneLite UI · local caching · account-type detection · tooltip systems · Plugin Hub release flow